MrVeit/Veittech-UnigramPayment/README.md

                     $"has been completed successfully");
         }
     }

+    private void RefundTransactionFailed(string transactionId, ErrorTypes reason)
+    {
+        Debug.LogError($"Failed to refund transaction by id: {transactionId}, reason: {reason}");
     }
+}
 ```

 After you request a payment refund, the API server contacts the Telegram API for the specified `transaction id` and `buyer id`.
 The next step is to check if this payment from this user has been in your Telegram bot at all or if it has been previously refunded.
 After receiving the result, you can display some notification to the user about successful or unsuccessful refund.

+If the attempt to refund a payment fails, the cdk will return detailed information in the `OnFullRefundTransactionFailed` event with the failed transaction id and the reason in `ErrorTypes`.

 ### Access token update

 The API server access token has an expiration date, which you can change at your discretion in the `session.js` script on the server **(by default it is valid for an hour)**.

 After this expires, access to the API for your Unity client is closed, and you need to upgrade.
 The SDK provides an **automatic token update** if a failed request to the server is made with the corresponding error **Unauthorized client, access denied**.

+In case the client session expired while using the application, you can get its result in the form of an `ErrorTypes.SessionExpired` error in one of the methods that is related to processing a purchase invoice.

 If you want to manually refresh the access token, then call the `UnigramPaymentSDK.Instance.RefreshToken()` method and subscribe to the successful refresh result `UnigramPaymentSDK.Instance.OnSessionTokenRefreshed`.